 QuoteWizard helps consumers compare quotes from both national insurance companies and local independent agents.
 Comparing quotes can help your find cheap car insurance rates near El Paso, Texas can help you save up to 40% on your premium.

-Last year, 12,862 people used QuoteWizard to compare auto insurance quotes in El Paso, TX from multiple companies, and find the cheapest rates.
+Last year, 12,862 people used QuoteWizard to compare auto insurance quotes in El Paso, TX from multiple companies.

 These are the most common car makes and models owned by El Paso drivers requesting quotes through QuoteWizard last year.
 Of these users, 1,310 were uninsured.